 Don't add vinegar or lemon to the marinade or you'll "cook" the fish!

-1 Cut all the fish and veggies into similar-sized pieces; this helps everything lay flat when it is on the grill.
+1 Cut into bite-sized pieces: Cut all the fish and veggies into similar-sized pieces; this helps everything lay flat when it is on the grill.

 Alternate pieces of fish with pieces of various veggies, leaving a little space between everything.
 Don’t crowd the skewer, or the parts that are touching will cook too slowly.